If you like the work I do on this blog, please consider supporting it via my Patreon or a Ko-fi tip.

 This seemed like a good choice to bring both because it was larger in scale, and because I had painted it to a high display level.
-It ended up being an opportunity to talk with other attendees about Secret Weapon snow, as well.
+It also prompted an opportunity to talk with other attendees about how to make scenic snow.

 I was sort of stunned to realize that I painted this as long ago as 2007!
 While the painting could certainly use more contrast, and the base has some issues, I am still proud of this and find it amusing.

 The check in process was inexpensive and simple, particularly since I had printed out and completed my registration forms at home.
 I was excited to see that the entries were displayed as they are in the show format events that I’ve attended previously – out on raised tables where it is easy to get a good view of them from multiple angles.
 It is so much nicer for viewing than when entries are trapped behind glass and located on shelves too low or too high to be visible to the eye line of many viewers.